November 14, 2011

 Lautenberg and Inhofe Will Hold Stakeholder Meeting on TSCA Reform

 Senators Frank Lautenberg (D-NJ), Chair of the Environment and Public Works Subcommittee on Superfund, Toxics, and Environmental Health, and James Inhofe (R-OK), Ranking Member of the Senate Environment and Public Works Committee, announced that their staffs will co-host on June 21, 2011, the first of several stakeholder meetings concerning reform of the Toxic Substances Control Act (TSCA).
-Lautenberg introduced the Safe Chemicals Act of 2011 (S. 847), which is intended to modernize TSCA to...
+Lautenberg introduced the Safe Chemicals Act of 2011 (S. 847), which is intended to...

 June 10, 2011